LambdaSharp/ApiGateway-Challenge/README.md

 - [Complete Step 1 of the AWS Lambda Getting Started Guide](http://docs.aws.amazon.com/lambda/latest/dg/setup.html)
   - Setup an AWS account
   - [Setup the AWS CLI](https://docs.aws.amazon.com/lambda/latest/dg/setup-awscli.html)
-- Both NodeJS or .NET Core 2+ is required
+- NodeJS or .NET Core 2+ is required
   - <https://nodejs.org/en/>
   - <https://www.microsoft.com/net/learn/get-started/windows>

 ## Level 0 - Setup S3 to Store To Do App Data

 - Setup a S3 bucket to act as a data source.
-- Upload the `to do` database from [src/todos.json](src/todos.json) in the S3 bucket.
+- Upload the `to do` database from [src/todos.json](src/todos.json) into the S3 bucket.

 ## Level 1 - Starter Lambda Function

-Create an AWS's Lambda function that will retrieve a list of To Do items in an S3 bucket previously created.
+Create an AWS's Lambda function that will retrieve a list of To Do items in the S3 bucket previously created.

 - Use either [C#](src/lambdasharp-june) or [NodeJs](src/nodejs/index.js) lambda function provided in this repo to start.
 - Create an IAM role with S3 and CloudWatch permissions.
 Assign it to the lambda function.
   - Create a new Role in AWS IAM
   - Choose the service that will use this role: **Lambda** .
 Click **Next**
   - Select **AmazonS3FullAccess** and **CloudWatchLogsFullAccess** .
 Click **Next**.
-  - Give it a name and appy to the lambda function created.
+  - Give it a name and apply to the lambda function created.
 - Deploy the lambda function!

 [NodeJS AWS SDK](https://aws.amazon.com/sdk-for-node-js/)

 [C# AWS SDK](https://docs.aws.amazon.com/AmazonS3/latest/dev/UploadObjSingleOpNET.html)

 ## Level 2 - Create an API Gateway